Carmela Mancini, DO, MPH

 Each year, he travels to Paraguay offering his services to the Andrea Ritz Foundation caring for (and enjoying the company of) Guarani of all ages.

-He is actively involved at the local, state and federal level in his capacity as the Maine Osteopathic Association's current President.
+He is actively involved at the local, state and federal level in his capacity as a Maine Osteopathic Association Past-President.